ostadabbas/Hierarchical-Network-Dissection/README.md

 # Hierarchical Network Dissection

-This is the official pytorch implementation of the Hierarchical Network Dissection which performs network dissection on several face models as described in the [paper](https://arxiv.org/pdf/2108.10360.pdf).
+This is the official pytorch implementation of the Hierarchical Network Dissection which performs network dissection on several face models as described in the [paper](https://arxiv.org/pdf/2108.10360.pdf), published in the International Journal of Computer Vision (IJCV) in 2022.
 Also, this repo contains the link to the first ever Face Dictionary that contains several face concepts annotated under the same dataset.

+Please cite our paper if you found the code useful:

+@article{Teotia2022revealing,
+  title={Interpreting Face Inference Models using Hierarchical Network Dissection}, author={Teotia, Divyang  and Lapedriza, Agata and Ostadabbas, Sarah}, journal={International Journal of Computer Vision (IJCV)}, year={2022}
+}

 ## Contents